IanEdington/learn/java/coursework.md

 indexing by character
 the String class is immutable
 For a mutable string use the StringBuilder class.

+#### formater
+`java.io.Console`, `java.io.PrintStream` `String` format/printf
+C like string formating.

+#### Scanner
+Takes almost any object and can read them line by line or search for the next of any itme type.
+Default splits input tokens along whitespace but you can specify your own delimiter.
+You can also scan using regex patterns.

+#### String Tokenizer (replaced by Scanner)
+Takes a string and splits it into a list of strings.
+Tokens the strings.
+These strings are seen as independent so operations (regex) on one doesn't have others as part of their context.

+### Regex
+Be careful of escape sequences very close to perl

+`java.util.regex` Pattern and Matcher

+Pattern: compiles the regex pattern (thread safe)
+Matcher: matching engine that uses pattern to search a string. (not thread safe) group(): returns a group specified by ()

+Can be used with I/O:

 ### Arrays
 Arrays are first class object with greatly reduced functionality.